 Today Master did something I don’t understand.

-It was a sunny day but Master closed all the blinds.
-He wandered around, pale and bald-bodied, sipping the brown liquid with the nasty smell.
-I was worried, because he usually doesn’t drink that till later.
+It was a sunny day, but he closed all the blinds and wandered around, pale and bald-bodied, sipping that brown liquid with the nasty smell.
+He doesn’t usually drink that till later.

-He went to his bedroom.
-I crept after him.
-He sat on his bed and I watched through the doorway.
-There is a glass opposite the bed, and there was a naked Master inside it.
-I don’t trust the glass, because when I look I see another dog in it.
-It makes my head hurt.
+He went to his bedroom and I crept after him.
+I watched him through the doorway.
+He sat on his bed.
+There was a glass opposite, and there was a naked Master inside it.
+I don’t trust the glass, because when I look I see another dog and it makes my head hurt.

 Master was putting a colour on his mouth with a brush, and the Master in the glass was doing the same.
 Soon they both had a blue mouth.
-Then Master picked up a shaker, and shook white power over himself.
+Then Master picked up a shaker, and shook white power on himself.
 It fell all over his body.
 It smelled cloying.
-It reminded me of how I looked when the ceiling fell on me.
+Reminded me of how I looked, when the ceiling fell on me.

 I remember when Twinkle and Master fetched me from the shop where I was born.
-I was only little, but it was cramped in the cage.
-There were lots of other dogs there.
+I was only little, but it was cramped in that cage.
+Horrible metal bars.
+Lots of other dogs there.
 They could all bark.
 Not me.